 6. Blueberry & Lemon Fudge with Creamed Coconut – Trinity’s Conscious Kitchen

 Lemon and blueberries are a match made in heaven.
-They twirl and dance on your tongue creating a wonder medley of flavors.
+They twirl and dance on your tongue creating a wonderful medley of flavors.
 For the fudge creamed coconut has been added to create a decadent softened fudge.
 Creamed coconut is not the same as coconut cream.
 Creamed coconut comes in a sold block that melts when it’s heated.
 It is the dehydrated unsweetened meat of a coconut which has been grown into a semi-solid white cream.
 At room temperature, it solidifies.

 7. Coconut Oil Fudge – Jays Baking Me Crazy